k-mammou/A-Gaze-Prediction-Model-for-Task-Oriented-Virtual-Reality/README.md

-# A Gaze Prediction Model for Task-Oriented Virtual Reality Environments
+# A Gaze Prediction Model for Task-Oriented Virtual Reality

-This repository contains the code developed for my undergraduate thesis.
+This repository contains the code developed for my diploma thesis.

  **Publication**
  "A Gaze Prediction Model for Task-Oriented Virtual Reality", *Eurographics Annual Conference 2025 Posters*